gwbres/cggtts/README.md

 [![crates.io](https://docs.rs/cggtts/badge.svg)](https://docs.rs/cggtts/)
 [![crates.io](https://img.shields.io/crates/d/cggtts.svg)](https://crates.io/crates/cggtts)

-CGGTTS is a file format designed to describe the state of a local clock with respect to spacecraft that belong to a GNSS constellation, ie., a GNSS timescale.
+CGGTTS is a file format designed to describe the state of a local clock with respect to clocks onboard spacecrafts that belong to a GNSS constellation (ie., a GNSS timescale).
-Exchanging CGGTTS files allows direct clock comparison between two remote sites, by comparing how the clock behaves with respect to a specific spacecraft (more specifically, its onboard clock).
+Exchanging CGGTTS files allows direct clock comparison between two remote sites, by comparing how the clock behaves with respect to the spacecraft (more specifically, its onboard clock), which is technically a constant observed from both sites.

 Exchanging CGGTTS files allows a posteriori _common view_ time transfer.
-Although, it is more accurate to say CGGTTS is just the comparison method, what you do from the final results is up to end application.
+Although it is more accurate to say CGGTTS just offers the comparison method, what you do from the final results is up to the application.

-One typical application of common view time transfer by means of CGGTTS files exchange, is to have a remote site track a reference site.
-It is often used in creating local copies of UTC times.
+One typical application of common view time transfer by means of CGGTTS files exchange, is to have a track a reference site from a remote site.
+CGGTTS files exchange is also used when creating local copies of UTC or potentially in designing UTC itself.

 CGGTTS is specified by the Bureau International des Poids & des Mesures (BIPM):
 [CGGTTS 2E specifications](https://www.bipm.org/documents/20126/52718503/G1-2015.pdf/f49995a3-970b-a6a5-9124-cc0568f85450)